anatman-org/prime/README.txt

   flowers,
   sesame seed,

-  bowls of fresh water,
+  bowls of fresh water!

-  a tuft of kusa-grass,
+    a tuft of kusa-grass!

   all this altar paraphernalia
   is not needed
+  by someone
+  who takes
+  the Teacher's words in

-  by someone who takes the Truth and honestly lives it
+  and honestly

+  lives
+  them
   [7d6d95cb@49]